The Earring, Part III

 Our new leader wanted to start each meeting with a religious observance he had written himself.
 And when I say "written himself," I mean he had crafted a speech so profoundly, magnificently awkward it made a lot of the boys laugh.
 Out loud.
 Immediately.

-They laughed so hard the end of the speech remained forever a mystery.
+They laughed so hard, we never quite heard the end of the speech.
+It remained forever a mystery.
 However, it contained a reference to "woodies," by which our scoutmaster meant cars, "rosy cheeks," by which our scoutmaster meant he didn't understand twelve year old boys, a reference to being "gay and carefree," a reminder to be "square and true," and the "stout-hearted breasts of brave, young men," by which he again meant he didn't understand what boys find hilarious.

 I didn't understand why some of the phrases like, "we will make everything tight" got guffaws from the older scouts but I knew the trite phrases were outdated.
 I chuckled along in frozen horror, the way you might laugh if you saw someone slip on a banana peel but then realized they were about to fall down an escalator.

-Then he announced — and it's revealing when you think about the bold confidence this required — he wanted someone to give a big, dramatic reading of his religious masterpiece.
+He announced — and it's revealing when you think about the bold confidence this required — that he wanted someone to give a big, dramatic reading of his religious masterpiece.

 Let me repeat that: We were now battling for the right NOT to have to read The Religious Essay.